-Greetings Chair Fonfara, Chair Horn, Senator Martin, Representative Cheeseman, and members of the Finance, Revenue, and Bonding Committee.
-It is an honor to return to this Committee in my new role.
+Senator Fonfara, Representative Horn, Senator Martin, Representative Cheeseman, and members of the Finance, Revenue, and Bonding Committee.
+Thank you for raising SB 36 and HB 5113, both of which would greatly benefit hundreds of thousands of Connecticut's families.

-As those I served with know, I care deeply about the concept of a child tax credit and championed creating one during my tenure as chairman of this committee.
+As those I previously served with in the General Assembly know, I care deeply about the concept of a child tax credit and championed creating one during my tenure as chairman of this committee.
 The rationale behind it is pretty simple: raising kids is expensive, making Connecticut more affordable and attractive to young families will create economic growth and child tax credits have a proven track record of reducing child poverty in this country.